AI Spending Security

 Environment Variable Checklist

-Before using pay_invoice, verify these are configured:
+Before using pay_invoice, verify one of the following wallet options is configured:

 | Variable | Purpose | Recommended Value |